kyscott18/reverse-mirage/docs/example.md

 # Examples

-A beta interface has been built using `reverse-mirage` [here](https://github.com/kyscott18/reverse-mirage/tree/v1/examples/next-interface/next-interface).
+A [beta interface](https://github.com/kyscott18/reverse-mirage/tree/v1/examples/next-interface) has been built using `reverse-mirage`.

 ## Features

 * Runs on an anvil local node
+* Query balances
 * Transfer test tokens
 * Reset node state from interface